Lyric Soprano, Professor of Voice

 Dr. Kyle has worked with such noted stage directors as Mignon Dunn, Lorna Haywood, Robert Larsen, Alan Mann, Wendy Tauscher, William Farlow, Kyle Marrero, Robert Tannenbaum, Paula Homer, Dugg McDonough, David Dunn Bauer, Albert Sherman, John Hoomes, Nicholas DiVirgilio and David Holley.

 Conductors and coaches with whom she has worked are Mignon Dunn, Robert Bernhardt, Michael Borowitz, Dorothy Randall, Greg Ritchey, Russell Young, Paul Vermel, Robert Grayson, Greg Mason, John Wustman, and Kurt Klippstatter.
 Teachers have included Mark Elyn, Elizabeth Nohe Colson and Robert Grayson.

-Dr. Kyle is currently Associate Professor of voice at The University of Southern Mississippi where she is Director of the Southern Opera and Music Theatre Company’s Outreach and Workshop program.
+Dr. Kyle is currently professor of voice at The University of Southern Mississippi where she is Director of the Southern Opera and Music Theatre Company’s Outreach and Workshop program.
 She has served as director of the Apprentice Artist program with Mississippi Opera, and vocal coach with Festival South.
-Kyle also served on the faculty of the International Performing Arts Institute, Germany, Operafestival di Roma, Italy and the Faculty-Festival Musica nas Montanhas, Brazil.
+Kyle also serves on the faculty of the International Performing Arts Institute, Germany, Operafestival di Roma, Italy and was a featured clinician at the Festival Musica nas Montanhas, Brazil.
 Having a passion for the art of teaching, Kyle is an active mentor for over twenty university professors of voice and theatre.
 Kyle is artist faculty with the Musical Theatre program at Mahidol University in Bangkok, Thailand and the director of musical theatre voice and the will assume leadership of the International Belt Voice Symposium in Kiefersfelden, Germany as a part of IPAI.